Millennials and Gen Z are currently driving the future of the furniture market.

 These younger generations tend to flock to online sources for pre-purchase research.
 They check sellers’ ratings, comparison shop between sites, and research suggests they are 5 times more likely to be influenced by mobile banners and online pop-ups.

 While online research is key for this group, this doesn’t mean they are necessarily going to purchase online.
-They want to see and touch a couch or mattress before they purchase it just like most of us.
+They still want to see and touch a couch or mattress before they purchase it!

-However, when deciding where to go – a strong online presence is critical as these consumers are making their pre-purchase decisions.
+However, when deciding where to go, a strong online presence matters when these generations of shoppers are making pre-purchase decisions.

 2. Be Social